Why Celebs Should Stay Out Of The Sex Work Debate

 She goes on, making a very powerful statement that we should all take notice of: “at the end of the day, this is a proposal that impacts my life and not Lena Dunham’s.
 The fact that celebrities who have no stake in this and will not be impacted by it are getting the largest voice is frustrating and, frankly, dehumanizing.”

 Unfortunately, the internet and social media has given people this idea that their opinion on different subjects actually matters.
 However, as the various sex workers point out – it doesn’t.
 If it doesn’t directly impact them and their lives, they shouldn’t be getting involved.

 Many do it because they simply want to say “hey world, I have an opinion on something!” which is great, but honestly, everyone has their own opinions.
 It’s just that most know when to speak up and when to keep it quiet.
 Some might also be using it to make the misinformed and unaware public like them more.
 After all, they are the ones who stood up for sex workers!

 The problem with this is that the celebrities and many others are actually speaking over sex workers.
 They believe their opinions on the matter are more important than the opinions of those who actually work in the industry.
 If anyone knows the industry, it is sex workers, so leave the talking to them.

 Do you believe celebrities have a place in the sex work debate, or are they simply using it as a platform for their own morals?
-Let us know by visiting the Escort Sweden forum and joining the debate there, or by leaving a comment in the box below.
+Let us know by joining the debate in the box below.

 Since then she has gained a fine reputation with her blogs on sex advice, sexual health and amusing news stories from around the globe.
 She is also a campaigner for the rights of sex workers from all over the world.